asif4318/HackMIT2023Project/README.md

 ### Our Vision

-We envision a world where financial independence knows no barriers, where everyone can effectively manage their money.
+We envision a world where financial independence knows no barriers, and where everyone can effectively manage their money.
 FinSight is our commitment to realizing this vision.
 It's not just an app; it's a catalyst for change.

 ## How FinSight Works